mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="VideoNode.PinchToScale" .boolean} *PinchToScale*
 : If the property is set to true, then the node can be scaled using the pinch gesture.
 Otherwise, a node's Scale cannot be changed by the pinch gesture.

+{:id="VideoNode.Pose" .any .wo .bo} *Pose*
+: Set the current pose of the object

+{:id="VideoNode.PoseFromPropertyPosition" .text .wo .bo} *PoseFromPropertyPosition* : Set the current pose of the object from property

 {:id="VideoNode.PoseToYailDictionary" .dictionary .ro .bo} *PoseToYailDictionary* : Convert current pose to yail